un4ckn0wl3z/pvz-trainer-slint/README.md

 ## 🖥️ Built With

 - [Slint](https://slint.dev) – UI toolkit for building native GUIs in Rust, C++, and more
-- 🦀 Rust – language used for memory editing (depending on your implementation)
+- 🦀 Rust – language used for memory editing

 ## 🛠️ How to Build